Ethan sat resignedly in his cage. He had some serious thinking to do.

-Jarret was still very useful though, his hydromancy was worth hundreds of soldiers in a straight up engagement.
-A single [Mage] could singlehandedly put a stop to an army with adequate support.
+Jarret was still very useful, though.
+His [Hydromancy] was worth hundreds of soldiers in a straight-up engagement.
+A single [Mage] could put a stop to an army, with adequate support.

 “Do you think they’re watching us?”
 Jarret asked.

 Jarret was about to respond when an arrow flew and embedded itself in the draught horse he was riding.
-The horse collapsed with its rider.
+The horse collapsed, along with its rider.

 Ethan woke groggily from his simulated lab environment, interrupted by a shrill shriek.

-“You… it’s you!”
-Bellowed the injured, half-naked, Polarii woman being dragged by four tribesmen into a nearby cage.
+“You… it’s you!” bellowed the injured, half-naked horned woman being dragged by four tribesmen into a nearby cage.

 She closed her eyes and fell asleep.

-Hours passed and Ethan got bored waiting for her to wake up.
-He finally gave up and went back into his simulated lab.
-He immediately resumed his experiment.
+Hours passed, and Ethan got bored waiting for her to wake up.
+He finally gave up and went back into his simulated lab, immediately resuming his experiment.

-Today he was modelling the new subatomic particles his AI had detected upon entering this world.
+Today he was discovering the properties of the new subatomic particles his AI had detected upon entering this world.